ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

         INSERT INTO `artemis`.`jhi_user_authority` (`user_id`, `authority_name`) VALUES (1,"ROLE_ADMIN");
         INSERT INTO `artemis`.`jhi_user_authority` (`user_id`, `authority_name`) VALUES (1,"ROLE_USER");

-4. Create a user in Gitlab (``http://your-gitlab-domain/admin/users/new``) and make sure that the username, email are the same as the user from the database:
+4. Create a user in Gitlab (``http://your-gitlab-domain/admin/users/new``) and make sure that the username and email are the same as the user from the database:

 .. figure:: setup/jenkins-gitlab/gitlab_admin_user.png